gu-lseg/intro-to-programming/source/data_structures.rst

 .. tip::

-   You can only update positions in the list which are already occupied.
-If you try doing ``abc[25] = 'z'`` the computer will say:
+   You can only access and update positions in the list which are already occupied.
+For example try doing ``abc[25] = 'z'``; the computer will say:

    ``IndexError: list assignment index out of range``